AkashJana18/copilotmate/README.md

 ![image](https://github.com/user-attachments/assets/31b93ec2-94c9-4949-96a3-160018fd4311)
 CopilotMate is an open-source personal assistant designed to streamline productivity with an intuitive interface and a suite of essential tools.
 Whether you're organizing your tasks, tracking expenses, or studying efficiently, CopilotMate has your back!
 Built using **CopilotKit**, it integrates seamlessly to help you stay organized and focused.

+> **Note:**
+> Due to major updates in CoAgents and CopilotKit AI, the agent may not function as expected.
+Please review the latest changes before use.

 ### 🛠️ Technologies Being Used
 <p align="center">
   <img src="https://img.shields.io/badge/Next.js-black?logo=next.js" alt="Next.js" />